DzinVision/GimVic-Desktop/README.md

 GimVic-Desktop
 ==============

-GimVic app for desktop computers.
+GimVic app for desktop computers written in Java.

 Copyright and licence
 =====================